askn37/UPDI4AVR-USB/hex/updi4avr-usb/README.md

 ## Next Step

-Reconnect the USB-C cable to the application port on the left.
+Reconnect the USB-C cable to the application port on the right.
 The adjacent jumper header should be closed.

 For Windows, it will take some time to adjust the driver at first.
 If it fails, please try connecting again.